kurianbenoy/whisper_normalizer/README.md

 ## Why should we normalize/standardize text?

-- In ASR systems it’s important to normalize the text to reduce error in metrics like WER, CER etc.
+- In ASR systems it’s important to normalize the text to reduce unintentional penalties in metrics like WER, CER etc.
 - Text normalization/standardization is process of converting texts in different styles into a standardized form, which is a best-effort